 Definitions

-- n.
-A Native American confederacy formerly inhabiting southeast Ontario around Lake Simcoe, with small present-day populations in Quebec and northeast Oklahoma, where they are known as Wyandot.
-The Huron traded extensively throughout eastern Canada until the confederacy was destroyed by war with the Iroquois in the mid-17th century.
+- noun A member of a Native American confederacy formerly inhabiting southeast Ontario around Lake Simcoe, with small present-day populations in Quebec and northeast Oklahoma, where they are known as Wyandot.
+The Huron traded extensively throughout eastern Canada until the confederacy was destroyed by war with the Iroquois in the mid-1600s.

-- n.
-The Iroquoian language of the Huron.
+- noun The Iroquoian language of the Huron.

-- n.
-One of an Indian tribe, the northwestern member of the Iroquois family, living west to Lake Huron, which is named from them.
+- noun One of an Indian tribe, the northwestern member of the Iroquois family, living west to Lake Huron, which is named from them.

-- n. [lowercase] An Anglicized equivalent of the generic name Huro, applied by Cuvier to the large-mouthed black-bass, Micropterus salmoides.
-The systematic relations of the fish were misunderstood by Cuvier, on account of the imperfect state of the dorsal fin of the specimen examined by him.
+- noun [lowercase] An Anglicized equivalent of the generic name Huro, applied by Cuvier to the large-mouthed black-bass, Micropterus salmoides.

-- n. the 2nd largest of the Great Lakes
+- noun the 2nd largest of the Great Lakes

 Etymologies